jhawksno/coding-cheatsheets/c-sharp.md

 ### Variable name rules and conventions
 - Can be alphanumeric characters and the underscore character.
 - Special characters like the hash # or dollar sign $ are not allowed.
-- Variable names must begin with an alphabetical letter or an underscore, not a number
+- Variable names must begin with an alphabetical letter or an underscore, not a number.
-- Names are case-sensitive
+- Names are case-sensitive.
 - Names must not be a C# keyword.
-Example *decimal decimal* or *string string*
+Example: `decimal decimal` or `string string`.
 - SHould use camel case.
-Example string thisIsCamelCase.
+Example: string `thisIsCamelCase`.
-- Should be descriptive and meaningful
+- Should be descriptive and meaningful.
-- Should be one or more words appended together, don't use contractions or abbrieviations
+- Should be one or more words appended together, don't use contractions or abbrieviations.
 - Shouldn't include the data type of the variable.
-You might see some advice to use a style like *string strValue;*
+You might see some advice to use a style like `string strValue;`.

 ### Assinging a Variable
 Is also referred to as "setting the variable", or simply a "set" operation.